 - Weekly panel that all requests for placements have to go to and review of high-cost placements on a regular basis.
-Access to Resources and operational managers to ensure that the plans for children remain focussed and that resources are offering the best value for money.
+Access to Resources and operational managers to ensure that the plans for children remain focussed and those resources are offering the best value for money.
 This is chaired by the Assistant Director. - Purchase placements reviews scrutiny by placement officers and service/district managers to review emergency placements, changes of placements and return home from care planning to ensure that children are in the right placement for the right amount of time.
 This has resulted in timely and planned endings of high cost placements where appropriate. - All new admissions to care have to be agreed at Assistant Director or Service Director level. - Development of a 'No Wrong Door' model to bring together the residential home, specialist fostering placements, supported lodgings and supported accommodation, with outreach services under one management arrangement.
-This will enable rapid de-escalation of crisis situations in families preventing admissions to care, and delivery of an all-inclusive team of support for young people with the most complex needs, improving outcomes for young people and preventing use of expensive externally-commissioned services.
+This will enable rapid de-escalation of crisis situations in families preventing admissions to care, and delivery of an all-inclusive team of support for young people with the most complex needs, improving outcomes for young people and preventing use of expensive externally-commissioned services. - A new Head of Service, with expertise in children's services commissioning, has been redeployed from elsewhere in the P&C directorate to lead the Access to Resources function. - A new Access to Resources Manager has been engaged to add specific capacity to ensure the right placement at the right cost is secured in all cases.